 Allegations Against Ford

 Unfortunately, it appears that Volkswagen was not alone in their pursuit of deceiving regulators.
 In January 2018, a report and subsequent lawsuit alleged that Ford Motor Company had installed software that allowed its F-250 and F-350 trucks to cheat on their performance during federal emissions tests.
-The allegations from the lawsuit by drivers claims that these pickup trucks are routinely emitting at a rate of five times the standard, with the lawsuit adding in that the trucks should be renamed the “Super Dirty” as opposed to the “Super Duty” moniker.
+The allegations from the lawsuit by drivers claim that these pickup trucks are routinely emitting at a rate of five times the standard, with the lawsuit adding in that the trucks should be renamed the “Super Dirty” as opposed to the “Super Duty” moniker.

 For their part, Ford Motor Company is pushing back against the scandalous allegations of corrupt emissions devices.
 Ford released statements affirming their stance that all of their vehicles conform with U.S. EPA regulations, as well as California Air Resources Board emission laws.
 The company took a firm stance against the lawsuit, staying, “Ford vehicles do not have defeat devices.
 We will defend ourselves against these baseless claims.”

-The legal firm representing Ford owners has also filed lawsuits against General Motors Company and Fiat Chrysler Automobiles, as well as car engine manufacturer Cummins, Inc. with similar diesel emissions fraud allegations.
+The legal firm representing Ford owners has also filed lawsuits against GMC and Fiat Chrysler Automobiles, as well as car engine manufacturer Cummins, Inc. with similar diesel emissions fraud allegations.
 Legal experts claim that if the allegations prove to be truthful, it could open up the company to the risk of billions of dollars in liabilities, as well as potential federal investigations into their business practices.
 All of this could damage the companies reputation as a leading American auto manufacturer, and place the company under further scrutiny as they continue to pivot towards lower emission standards.
 Overall, the repercussions for such an emissions scandal could be immense for the company, as well as for German auto supplier Robert Bosch GmbH, also listed as a defendant in the lawsuit that was filed in the U.S. District Court for the Eastern District of Michigan.